tomconte/batch-events/README.md

 ## Create a Batch task to trigger the event

 You can now send an event from any Batch task just by using cURL as shown above, or any other means to send an HTTP request.
-If you do not want to send the event from your actual compute task, you can schedule an specific event-sending task within a job, using [task dependencies](https://docs.microsoft.com/en-us/azure/batch/batch-task-dependencies).
+If you do not want to send the event from your actual compute task, you can schedule a specific event-sending task within a job, using [task dependencies](https://docs.microsoft.com/en-us/azure/batch/batch-task-dependencies).
 This "notification" task can be configured to run once all the other tasks in the job are finished (successfully or not).

 In this example we are using a container-enabled Batch pool, which means that each task can run in a Docker-compatible container.
 We are going to use a small dedicated Docker image to schedule a notification task within a job.